JeffBship/FourInARow/README.md

 # FourInARow

 This is the graphics portion of a game for CS-152.
-Students can download FourInARowGraphics.java and write a driver to control the game.
+Students can download Game.java and write a driver to control the game.

+Examine the graphics test code as an example of how to use Game.java